Death Defying Acts: Production

-The film was shot on location in London and Edinburgh, and at Pinewood Studios, Buckinghamshire, produced by Myriad Pictures and is being distributed by The Weinstein Company.
-Guy Pearce spent six weeks learning Houdini's tricks from magician Ross Skiffington.
+The film was shot on location in London and Edinburgh, and at Pinewood Studios, Buckinghamshire, produced by Myriad Pictures and was distributed by The Weinstein Company.
+Pearce spent six weeks learning Houdini's tricks from magician Ross Skiffington.
 Magic consultant for the film was English magician Scott Penrose.

 Box office

 Death Defying Acts earned $2,839,345 at the Spanish box office, $800,505 in South Korea, $713,741 in Australia and $608,455 in Mexico.
 Globally, the film took $6,415,141.
-It was on a very limited release in larger markets such as the United Kingdom, Canada and the United States, resulting in low box-office takings there.
+It was on a very limited release in larger markets, such as the United Kingdom, Canada, and the United States, resulting in low box-office takings.

 Critical reception

 The film received mixed reviews, with a 42% rating on Rotten Tomatoes based on 38 reviews, with an average score of 4.98/10.